-Positions with the isolated pawn are often misunderstood, which many times leads to the fear of playing this type of positions.
+Positions with the isolated pawn are often misunderstood, which many times leads to the fear of playing this type of position.
 The common concept is that the isolated pawn is a weakness (and it is!) and we know that we should avoid creating weaknesses in our position.
-This general idea is correct, but there are no rules in chess, but mostly concepts that should guide our thinking.
+This general idea is correct, but there are no rules in chess, but mostly, concepts that should guide our thinking.
 The case of the isolated pawn is one that enhances this idea.
 It is a weakness, yes, but it is not so easy to play against it.

 Playing with the isolated pawn relies on initiative and there are many active plans one must be aware of.
 This is where the beauty of these positions lies.
 There are typical patterns, such as the advance of the pawn – often even sacrificing it – in order to blow up the position or occupying the center with the pieces while preparing an attack on the kingside, but in this article we are going to talk about a plan that is often seen in Botvinnik’s games.
 Botvinnik himself was a player who liked these positions and often chose to enter them willingly.